back to top

 1. How long should I let my faucet drip to prevent freezing?

-You should only drip your faucet when temperatures are expected to stay below freezing for an extended period.
+You should only drip your faucet when temperatures are expect to stay below freezing for an extended period.
 Once the temperatures rise and the threat of freezing has passed, be sure to turn off the faucet.
 Avoid leaving faucets dripping for long periods of time.

 2. Does dripping both hot and cold water prevent freezing?